Evolution of Nursing History Trends and Competencies

 Classification

-- Historical phase: Community and faith-based care, early hospital caregiving, formalized professional nursing.
+- Historical phase: Family/community caregiving, traditional healers (including early herbalist traditions), faith-based care, early hospital caregiving, and formalized professional nursing.

 - Professionalization phase: Expansion of standards, education pathways, organizations, and licensure.